seiya1223/techcasestudies/_posts/2016-12-14-Hogarth-Zonza-PBIE.md

 ---

-A growing requirement for Hogarth’s customers was to have more information and insights about the assets they store on Zonza, a digital asset management platform.
+Hogarth, a marketing implementation agency, found that a growing requirement of its customers was to have more information and insights about the assets they store on Zonza, a digital asset management platform that Hogarth provides.

 Because Hogarth has a typical ISV engagement model, Power BI Embedded seemed like the perfect solution for embedding data insights into the application it currently provides its customers.
-We designed an architecture and implemented a solution by which Hogarth produces Power BI (PBIX) reports for a customer's data, connects them via direct query to an Azure SQL Database, and pushes the PBIX files into the cloud in a Power BI Embedded workspace collection.
+At a hackathon with Hogarth, we designed an architecture and implemented a solution by which Hogarth produces Power BI (PBIX) reports for a customer's data, connects them via direct query to an Azure SQL Database, and pushes the PBIX files into the cloud in a Power BI Embedded workspace collection.

 Inside their Python application, we used the Power BI Embedded REST APIs to create a JSON Web Token (JWT) and embed an IFRAME that displays the Power BI reports inside an **Insights** tab in their Zonza application.